 Although Roger Vandelanotte never forced his children to join him in the business, the office grew into a successful family business with three generations at the helm.
 When his eldest son Koen Vandelanotte, received an offer to work in a large international company after completing his studies in 1971, he resolutely opted to work with his father.
 In 1987 his youngest son Hein Vandelanotte decided to go the same way.
 Thanks to them, the family business continued to grow and went into the 21st century with the visionary slogan 'More than accountants'.
 Despite their 14-year age difference, they have always been able to work very well together.
 Their father Roger always remained a sort of mentor to them, a great figure who taught them the tricks of the trade.

 The arrival of Nikolas Vandelanotte soon made way for a third generation at the helm.
 As the eldest son of Koen Vandelanotte, he decided in 1998 to be part of the family business.
 His father was always his greatest mentor, the person who taught him how to lead a company.
 Yet a third generation naturally also brought a new approach.
 An approach that was at least ambitious, if possible even more ambitious than that of its predecessors.
 Nikolas Vandelanotte will not readily admit that, though.
-He shares the leadership with his uncle Hein Vandelanotte today: a strong team on the same wavelength, looking forward to a challenging future together.
+Until 2019, he shared the leadership with his uncle Hein: a strong team on the same wavelength, always looking forward to a challenging future together.
+In 2019, Nikolas officially took over from his uncle.

 It was not until 2007 that the Vandelanotte family decided to open share ownership with external partners.
 This decision was strongly influenced by the ever-increasing growth of the company.